What To Do On The Drive From Dublin To Galway

 The direct and maybe fastest way from Dublin to Galway is the M6/M4.
 The only thing you need to do is follow this route.

 My personal favorite and probably the most popular attraction is the Tullamore D.E.W. distillery.
-I would have loved to do a tour of the distillery and having a Whiskey tasting afterward, as I am a big Whiskey fan.
+I would have loved to do a distillery tour and have a Whiskey tasting afterward, as I am a big Whiskey fan.

 Unfortunately, I had to drive because my journey from Dublin to Galway wasn´t over yet, and I did not want to risk anything on this first day.

-I was driving on the other side of the street than I used to make me freaking out a bit.
+I was driving on the other side of the street, and then it used to make me freaking out a bit.

 Hence, I just had a look from the outside.
 As it was difficult to find a parking lot anyway, I was not too disappointed that I could not attend the tour.